EdgardTaver/civi-data-engineer-code-challenge/README.md

-## Code challenge for Data Engineer.
+# Code challenge for Data Engineer.

+# Introduction

 Using any technology, tool, languages, frameworks that you want, create an ETL (Extract, transform, load) process to extract data.